-The geology, mineralization and alteration of Berta Sur, corresponding to the sector of the project subject to this resource estimate, comprises an area of 600 x 450 m evaluated according to a grid aligned 340°, perpendicular to the trend of mapped structures and after determining the orientation of mineralized bodies to be 060°.
+The geology, mineralization and alteration of Berta Sur, corresponding to the sector of the project subject to the initial resource estimate completed in December 2012, comprises an area of 600 x 450 m evaluated according to a grid aligned 340°, perpendicular to the trend of mapped structures and after determining the orientation of mineralized bodies to be 060°.
 The Cu oxide mineralization is exposed on a 15 m high hill with gentle slopes, being flanked to the N and S by E-W and SW oriented creeks.
-Most of the mineralized outcrops have not been mined at small-scale and its exposure has been aided by trenches dug by Outokumpu, Mantos Blancos and Granderu.
+This mineralization has not been previously mined and its exposure has been aided by trenches dug by Outokumpu, Mantos Blancos and Grandcru.